 - Protein, fat and calories are based on food as packaged.
 Big Dog raw food has a higher water content than the other foods, so figures look lower per 100g.

-There's not enough definitive information to say whether premium foods are any better for your pet than a regular food.
-If your pet is healthy and happy, you may not notice any difference, though your wallet may be lighter.
+There’s not enough definitive information to say whether premium foods are any better for your pet than a regular food.
+If your pet is healthy and happy, you may not notice any difference to your pet, though your wallet may be lighter.
 But anecdotally, some pets will do better on a premium diet – this is something to discuss with your vet.